BEFORE THE BOARD OF PERSONNEL APPEALS

 TO: All Concerned Persons

-1. On February 23, 2018, the Board of Personnel Appeals published MAR Notice No. 24-26-336 regarding the public hearing on the proposed amendment of the above-stated rules, at page 382 of the 2018 Montana Administrative Register, Issue No. 4.
+1. On November 8, 2019, the Board of Personnel Appeals (board) published MAR Notice No. 24-26-351 regarding the public hearing on the proposed amendment of the above-stated rules, at page 1948 of the 2019 Montana Administrative Register, Issue No. 21.

-2. On April 6, 2018, a public hearing was held on the proposed amendment of the above-stated rules in Helena.
-Several comments were received by the April 13, 2018 deadline.
+2. On December 3, 2019, a public hearing was held on the proposed amendment of the above-stated rules in Helena.
+Many comments were received by the December 6, 2019, deadline.

 3. The board has thoroughly considered the comments received.
 A summary of the comments and the board responses are as follows:

 COMMENT 1: Several commenters support the proposed amendments stating collective bargaining is an important employee right that has a long history in the state of Montana.
 The commenters believe unions are a positive part of the workplace, and they have had positive experiences working in unionized workplaces.
 The commenters believe that Montana workers should be allowed a fast and efficient process to form a collective bargaining unit to enjoy the benefits of union membership.